Let's take a closer look at debate over encryption...

 Instead, let's do something effective about the underlying problem rather than plunging ourselves still deeper into a surveillance society that will ultimately destroy everyone's freedom.
 That is what the bad guys are trying to accomplish.
 Let's not help them.

-Could an organization like ISIS use Merlin as a social recruiting tool?
+Could a terrorist organization use Merlin as a social recruiting tool?

 No. Merlin's social networks are completely private, there's no way to reach anyone who you don't already know (which is the entire point).
 So as a recruiting tool it's useless.
 If bad guys want to recruit new people they can use an open social network, such as Facebook.